 Written Report Required

-The Principal or assistant Principal shall report any suspension in writing1 immediately to the Superintendent and to the parent of the pupil being suspended.
+The Principal or assistant Principal shall report any suspension in writing1 immediately to the Superintendent and to the parent of the student being suspended.
 The written report shall include the reason for suspension, the length of time of the suspension, and the conditions for reinstatement.

 Extracurricular Activities